NoahMarconi/blog/abiencoder/abi_encoded_return.md

 ## Conclusion

 The combination of `ethers.js` and Solidity's `ABIEncoderV2` opens the door to two means of reading and writing complex data types: using the types directly, using or their `bytes` representation.
-These useful techniques are used throughout Counterfactual's generalized state channels implementation.
+These useful techniques are used throughout Counterfactual's generalized state channels implementation and are appropriate for a variety of use cases.

+Try it out the next time your project can benefit from sending and receiving complex data types.

+## Full Example

+For a complete example (copy and paste into `nodejs`) see: [ABIExample Gist](https://gist.github.com/NoahMarconi/be4213f8147dea60a1ab30db86760828)

 ## Further Reading